Vulog Oddities

 Time

 There is no fractional billing for per-minute rates.
 A fractional minute will always round up to the nearest full minute.
-For example: a trip that lasts for 11 minute and 5 seconds will be billed as 12 minutes.
+For example, a trip that lasts for 11 minutes and 5 seconds will be billed as 12 minutes.

-Hours and days are not subject to the same rounding function, instead the billing algorithm will charge members what combination of units will get them the lowest price.
-For example, a trip that is lasts for 1 hour and 50 minutes will round to the cheaper of the following:
+Hours and days are not subject to the same rounding function.
+Instead, the billing algorithm will charge members whichever combination of units gets them the lowest price.
+For example, a trip that lasts for 1 hour and 50 minutes will be billed as the cheaper of the following:

 Distance